The Wildlife Project

 SNAKES:

 Alvarez, J. A., D. S. Jansen, C. Shafer, and J. DiDonato.
 2021.
-Observations of the phenology of the threatened Alameda whipsnake (Masticophis lateralis euyxanthus).
+Observations of the phenology of the threatened Alameda whipsnake (Masticophis lateralis euryxanthus).
 California Fish and Wildlife Journal.
-(In Press - Mar 2021)
+California Fish and Wildlife Special CESA Issue 258–263.
+PDF

 Wilcox, J. T., J. C. Dittes, J. E. Howard, and J. A. Alvarez.
 2021.
 Opportunism and dietary extremism leading to mortality in the gopher snake (Pituophis catenifer).
 Sonoran Herpetologist.
 34:13–14.
 PDF